Hugh Anthony Waring Acland1

 David Beatty was the son of Edward Beatty and Mary Brock.1 He married Olivia Mary Bell in 1782.1 He died in 1794.1

-David Beatty lived at Dublin, County Dublin, Ireland.1
+He lived at Dublin, County Dublin, IrelandG.1

 Child of David Beatty and Olivia Mary Bell